 A transfer student who has been academically suspended from another institution will not be considered for admission until the appeal of academic suspension is complete as outlined in the Academic Progress Standards found in Academic Information.

 Unconditional Admission of Transfer Students

 - A transfer student must have submitted to the College an application for admission and official transcripts from any duly accredited postsecondary institution or Council on Occupational Education institution attended, and, as designated by the College, any other documents required for first-time college students.

 - An applicant who has completed a baccalaureate degree or higher will be required to submit only the transcript from the institution granting the baccalaureate degree.
 In order to receive college credit for courses taken at an institution not granting the baccalaureate degree, an official transcript from the college must be on file.

 - A transfer student who does not have on file official transcripts from all postsecondary institutions attended and any additional documents required by the College may be granted conditional admission.
 No transfer student shall be allowed to enroll for a second semester unless all required admissions records have been received by the College prior to registration for the second semester.

-- If all required admission records have not been received by the College prior to issuance of first semester grades, the grades will be reported on the transcripts, but the transcript will read “CONTINUED ENROLLMENT DENIED PENDING RECEIPT OF ADMISSIONS RECORDS.”
-This notation will be removed from the transcript only upon receipt of all required admissions records.
-Students will not be allowed to register for a second term until all required admission records are on file.
+- If all required admission records have not been received by the College prior to issuance of first semester grades, the grades will be reported on the transcripts.
+However, students will not be allowed to register for a second term until all required admission records are on file.

 Initial Academic Status of Transfer Students